biocypher/documentation/docs/community/contribute-codebase.md

 - Increment the major version number if you make incompatible API changes.

 - Increment the minor version number if you add functionality in a backwards- compatible manner.
-Since we are still in the 0.x.y version range, most of the significant changes will increase the minor version number.
+For all packages in the 0.x.y version range, most of the significant changes will increase the minor version number.

 - Increment the patch version number if you make backwards-compatible bug fixes.